Studies in Science with Foundation Year BSc

 Learning and teaching

 There is a strong emphasis during the foundation year on helping you achieve your full potential.
-Teaching is imaginative and supportive to make sure that you are intellectually stretched and helped through any sticking points in your learning.
+Teaching is imaginative, interactive and supportive to make sure you’re intellectually stretched.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.